 The error reflects the degree to which the effect of dosage is different for different subjects.
 If subjects all responded very similarly to the drug, then the error would be very low.
 For example, if all subjects performed moderately better with the high dose than they did with the placebo, then the error would be low.
 On the other hand, if some subjects did better with the placebo while others did better with the high dose, then the error would be high.
 It should make intuitive sense that the less consistent the effect of dosage, the larger the dosage effect would have to be in order to be significant.
-The degree to which the effect of dosage differs depending on the subject is the $Subjects \times Dosage$ interaction.
+The degree to which the effect of dosage differs depending on the subject is the Subjects × Dosage interaction.
 Recall that an interaction occurs when the effect of one variable differs depending on the level of another variable.
 In this case, the size of the error term is the extent to which the effect of the variable "Dosage" differs depending on the level of the variable "Subjects."
-Note that each subject is a different level of the variable "Subjects."

 Other portions of the summary table have the same meaning as in between-subjects ANOVA.
 The F for dosage is the mean square for dosage divided by the mean square error.
-For these data, the F is significant with p=0.004.
-Notice that this F test is equivalent to the t test for correlated pairs, with $F=t^2$.
+For these data, the F is significant with p = 0.004.
+Notice that this F test is equivalent to the t test for correlated pairs, with $F = t^2$ .

-Table 15.8.2 shows the ANOVA Summary Table when all four doses are included in the analysis.
+Table 13.8.2 shows the ANOVA Summary Table when all four doses are included in the analysis.
 Since there are now four dosage levels rather than two, the df for dosage is three rather than one.
 Since the error is the $Subjects \times Dosage$ interaction, the df for error is the df for "Subjects" (23) times the df for Dosage (3) and is equal to 69.